951 204 783 | WA +34 636 921 236 reservations@aloratur.com

 History and Meaning of Corpus Christi

-In Álora, as in many other towns in Spain, Corpus Christi is an occasion for the community to come together and celebrate their faith through a series of rituals and activities that have endured over the centuries.
+In Álora, as in many other towns in Spain, Corpus Christi is an occasion for the community to come together and celebrate their faith through a series of rituals and activities that have endured throughout the centuries.

 Preparations for the Celebration